Reverse Mortgage Loans

 Sustainable long-term retirement

-Reverse Mortgages are a great financial resource that has enabled seniors age 62 and over to use their home equity to sustain long term retirement while maintaining residence in their home.
+Reverse mortgage loans are a great financial resource that has enabled seniors age 62 and over to use their home equity to sustain long term retirement while maintaining residence in their home.
 The program began in 1988 as part of the Housing and Community Development Act.
 Since this time, the program has undergone many changes.
 Most of these changes are designed to protect the consumer and the overall health of the Mortgage Insurance Fund from FHA.

 Here are a few of these recent changes that bring increased safety and security to the HECM (Home Equity Conversion Mortgage) program: